angelvs1411/job_scraper/README.md

 git clone https://github.com/angelvs1411/job_scraper

-Open job_scraper.py and edit the chromedriver path and the path to download the csv file.
+Open job_scraper.py and edit the chromedriver path(line 8) and the path to download the csv file(line 79).

 Run the commands below: